Kinovea/kinovea-docs/source/userinterface/ui/explorerpanel.rst

 The explorer panel is found on the left hand side of the main Kinovea window.
 It provides access to the file system and connected cameras.

-To show or hide the explorer panel use the menu View > Explorer panel, or the shortcut F4.
+To show or hide the explorer panel use the menu :menuselection:`View --> Explorer panel`, or the shortcut :kbd:`F4`.

 The explorer panel contains the following tabs: